rcruces/2020_cognition_connectomics_TLE/code/README.md

 | `functions_cca.R`  | Functions for the regularized Canonical Correlations Analysis  |
 | `functions_extra.R`  | Additional functions  |

-The `R` code was test and run on `R` version 3.4.4 and is actually being tested in the lastes version 3.6.2.
+The `R` code was test and run on `R` version 3.4.4 and is actually being tested in the lastest version 3.6.2.
 Additionally some R packages are required to be installed.

 ``` R